DS202-at-ISU/lab-2-lab2_team13/README.md

 // its not working but the image of my graph is in the images tab

-4. (Ryan) I decided to show the correlation between sale price and the number of acres the property is on.
-We have that the price ranges from $0 to $20,500,000 and the number of acres ranges from 0 acres to 12.012 acres.
+4. (Ryan) I decided to show the correlation between sale price and the type of property it is.
+The below image is a breakdown of price by the type of living space it is as listed in the Occupancy column.
+A few things to note are the section labeled NA, which is for any property in which the occupancy type was not filled out.
+Additionally, we can see that the occupancy type is the best indicator of price when looking at a Single Family / Owner Property as there is a noticable relation.
+Condominiums seem to be the least correlated, and surprisingly contain the most outliers.
+The final thing to note, is there are many properties with the price listed as 0, which explains the large bar at the $0 price point in most occupancy types.
 ```{r}
 library(ggplot2)
 library(tidyverse)